cernoel/scores/README.md

 for that purpose ive created a .gitignore file which only allows uncompressed file-suffixes.

 feel free to check this out. ;)

+you also might find some scores at: https://musescore.com/user/33748214